So you’re at the point in your pottery journey where your creations are good enough to sell. Great – what now?

 - Visitor counter to know how much interest a pottery listing is getting

 Some advanced listing features attract additional fees.
 The fees are available in the tool and in the “Review your fees” section.
-Of course, you’ll also upload images and descriptions as with the Etsy and Folky.
+Of course, you’ll also upload images and descriptions as with Etsy and Folky.

 Step 4: Optimize Your Stores